haukex/webperl/using.md

 - `jscode` returns a string of JavaScript code that represents a reference to the JavaScript object.
-You should treat the string as an opaque value, no guarantees are made about its format and whether it may change in future releases.
+You should treat the string as an opaque value, no guarantees are made about its format and whether it may change in future releases. *Do not* call JavaScript's `delete` on this value.
   This is an advanced function that should not normally be needed, unless you are building strings of JavaScript to run.
 In that case, you may need to wrap the value in parentheses for it to evaluate correctly in JavaScript.
 Example: `js( "console.log(".$jsobject->jscode.")" )`